 A question we are regularly asked by students when looking at accommodation whilst studying for a degree in plymouth is ‘should I bring my car with me?’
-At first thought, it may seem like a great idea, offering freedom, easy transport home and being able to have a lie in before driving to campus.
+At first thought, it may seem like a great idea, offering freedom, easy transport home after a day at uni or out sampling the Plymouth nightlife, or being able to have a lie in before driving to campus.

 However, expensive running costs, lack of parking and the risk of becoming a personal taxi service to your housemates should all be taken into account.

 It’s no secret that cars cost a bomb to run, in fact, leaving the car at home is one of our top tips for saving money at university.

 Aside from the immediate costs for petrol to run the car, you’ll need to think about the cost of taxing and insuring your car for the duration of your time at university - you may find your insurance premiums are more expensive than back home should your university accommodation not have dedicated parking.

 Additionally, just by driving the car, you are putting more miles on it, something that devalues the car and increases the risk of a fault when it comes to your next service.

 The risk of accidental damage, breakdown, vandalism and theft is also increased as opposed to leaving your car in a safe place at home.

 Parking spots in major cities such as Plymouth can be hard to come by, especially in large houses close to campus.
 If your second year university accommodation doesn’t have a driveway or dedicated space, you’ll need to find another place to park.
 In halls, where you are most likely to stay in your first year of university, parking spaces are very limited and generally reserved for visitors as opposed to residents.

 In private accommodation, some areas will operate a free residents parking scheme, whereby you’ll receive a permit to park your car on the road by your house.
 However, given that your car will be on the road (and thus more likely to be damaged), you can expect to pay more on your insurance premiums.